Codecademy/docs/content/react/concepts/hooks/terms/useRef/useRef.md

 ## Syntax

-In the `useRef()` hook, the `initialValue` is an optional parameter that you can provide when creating a new ref object.
+In the `useRef()` hook, the `initialValue` is an optional parameter that can be provided when creating a new ref object.

-`initialValue` allows you to initialization of the `.current` property of the ref object with an initial value.
+`initialValue` allows the initialization of the `.current` property of the ref object with an initial value.

 This hook can be utilized as follows :